-Sue: I can’t understand what he’s saying.
-He’s booming too much.
+Sue: I can’t understand a word he’s saying.

-Nicol: No wonder you can’t understand him, he’s chewing on slab of metal.
+Nicol: No wonder you can’t understand him, he’s chewing on a slab of metal!

-Sue: He’s the Borg!
-I thought the Cybermen were a bit like Borg, but this is just taking the piss.
+Sue: He looks like the Borg.
+I thought the Cybermen were a bit like the Borg, but this is taking the piss.

-Sue: Not mining again!
-Change the bloody record.
-Every other week, it’s mine, mine, mine, mine, mine.
+Sue: Oh, change the bloody record.
+Every other week, it’s the same story: mine, mine, mine, mine, mine…

-The Captain makes a planet-wide announcement to the citizens of Zanak.
-He tells them to prepare for a new age of prosperity.
+The Captain makes an important public service announcement to the citizens of Zanak.

 Nicol: Worst crowd scene ever.